apache/parquet-format/Encryption.md

 #### 4.1.4 Invocation limit
+According to the section 8.3 of the NIST SP 800-38D document, *"The total number of invocations of the authenticated encryption function shall not exceed 2^32, including all IV lengths and all instances of the authenticated encryption function with the given key"*.
+This restriction is related to the "uniqueness requirement of IVs and keys" (section 8 in the NIST spec) - *"if even one IV is ever repeated, then the implementation may be vulnerable"*. *"Compliance with this requirement is crucial to the security of GCM"*.

-According to the section 8.3 of the NIST SP 800-38D document, one key can be used for up to 2^32 encryption operations with RGB-based nonces in the AES GCM cipher.
-If this limit is exceeded, the data encryption can be broken.
-The bulk of modules in a parquet file are page headers and data pages.
-Therefore, one encryption key must not be applied to more than 2^31 (~2 billion) pages.
-In parquet files encrypted with multiple keys (footer and column keys), the invocation limit is applied to each key separately.
+The bulk of modules in a Parquet file are page headers and data pages.
+Therefore, one encryption key shall not not be applied to more than 2^31 (~2 billion) pages.
+In Parquet files encrypted with multiple keys (footer and column keys), the constraint on the number of invocations is applied to each key separately.

-Parquet is a local library, with each instance running in a process unaware of other instances.
-Therefore Parquet cannot be responsible for enforcing the key invocation limits.
-The responsibility lies with higher layers implementing the distributed applications that launch cluster nodes and supply them with parquet encryption keys.
+When running in the context of a larger system, any particular Parquet writer implementation likely does not have sufficient context to enforce key invocation limits system-wide.
+Therefore, the higher level system itself must arrange to supply keys appropriately to the various writer instances.

-Parquet implementations should implement a local invocation counter for each encryption key, and throw an exception when the counter exceeds 2^32.
+Parquet writer implementations should have a local invocation counter for each encryption key.
+If the counter exceeds 2^32, the implementation should return an error and produce no more cipherblocks.
 While this does not enforce a system-wide limit, it helps in distributed systems that provide different keys to different nodes (or generate unique keys in each node).

 ### 4.2 Parquet encryption algorithms